Create a workbook

 The doctor is based in Orlando, so a yellow concentration over central Florida makes sense.
 Florida, also a warm-weather state with no income tax, is popular among retirees.
-The low concentrations of heat in the American Midwest can be explained because, like the dual-state residents from Washington state, some retired residents from Florida prefer to retain their home-state doctors, and fill their prescriptions while living in the American Midwest, during the summer months.
+The low concentrations of heat in the American Midwest can be explained because, like the dual-state residents from Washington state, some retired residents from Florida prefer to retain their home-state doctors and fill their prescriptions while living in the American Midwest during the summer months.

 - Click the Distribution Heat Map card and zoom in to central Florida.

 Unlike Washington state, the yellow concentrations in Florida are not all centered on cities (in fact, many of these concentrations include some rural areas of central Florida dominated by farming, citrus, and cattle).
-In addition, central Florida has a history with cocaine trafficking.
+In addition, central Florida has a history with drug trafficking.